Ground State Wave Function Overlap in Superconductors and Superfluids: Introduction

-In this paper our goal is to address these issues in a direct and clear fashion, building on the ideas we developed in Ref.~\cite{Hertzberg:2018kyi}.
-In particular, we will explicitly compute the ground state wave function $|\g\rangle$, and then perform the (global) phase rotation shifts $\theta_\s\to\theta_\s+\alpha_\s$ to obtain other possible ground states $|\g'\rangle$.
-We then explicitly compute the overlap $\langle \g|\g'\rangle$ to determine which, if any, phase shifts lead to new states.
-This in fact is the precise definition of SSB.
 To our knowledge the explicit construction of the wave function overlap in this context does not appear directly in the literature.
-Our focus here will be on the properties within the bulk of the material.
-We will comment on effects from the boundary in the conclusions.
+Our focus here will be on the properties within the bulk of the material; we will then comment on effects from the boundary in the conclusions.
+By defining the ground state through a kernel representation in position space and carefully regulating the UV modes, we will find a beautiful connection between the structure of the overlap $\langle \g|\g'\rangle$ and the Goldstone boson pattern, which is the primary finding of this work.

-The class of models we will study is a two-fluid system of bosons in the nonrelativistic approximation.
+The class of models we will study is the effective theory of bosons (since Cooper pairs organize into bosons in the condensed phase) in the nonrelativistic approximation (see Appendix \ref{RA} for leading relativistic corrections).
+For generality we will study a multi-component system, specializing to a two-fluid system, as this will allow us to identify more details of the ground state structure, as we will explain.
 Each bosonic field is described by a Schrodinger field $\Psi_\s$ ($\s=1,2$), with phase $\theta_\s$ formally displaying a pair of phase rotation symmetries $\theta_\s\to\theta_\s+\alpha_\s$, for arbitrary choices of $\alpha_\s$.
 We allow for a coupling to electromagnetism by endowing each species with charge $q_\s$ (but in such a way that the homogeneous background charge density is zero).
 We find that the overlap of the wave functions is zero for most choices of $\alpha_\s$, including $\alpha_\s=m_\s\,\epsilon$ where $m_\s$ is the mass of each of the species.
 This implies SSB and is associated with the conservation of mass.
-However, we find that for the special choice of $\alpha_\s=q_\s\,\epsilon$, the overlap of the wave functions is 1.
-This implies there is no SSB of $U(1)_{em}$ (neither gauge nor global) associated with electric charge, at least in the bulk of the material.
+On the other hand, we find that for the special choice of $\alpha_\s=q_\s\,\epsilon$, the overlap of the wave functions is 1.
+This makes the overlap wave function we construct to be directly associated with the Goldstone boson structure and a useful diagnostic of the physical phase that the system is in.